 The Caldor Fire

 The Caldor Fire of 2021 burned more than 220,000 acres and shone a national spotlight on the importance of forest health.
 When the fire entered the Tahoe Basin, firefighters were able to save Lake Tahoe communities thanks in part to preparation and coordination by the Tahoe Fire and Fuels Team.
 Visit the USDA Forest Service Caldor Fire Story for more information.

 On June 24, 2007, an illegal campfire spread into the parched forest in South Lake Tahoe.
 The fire exploded, burning 3,100 acres and 254 structures in a matter of hours, and permanently altering the landscape.
 The Angora Wildfire illustrated that Tahoe’s forests desperately needed thinning and accelerated the work to better manage land in the basin.

-Since then, the Tahoe Fire and Fuels Team has completed nearly 70,000 acres of treatments to thin overstocked forests.
+Since then, the Tahoe Fire and Fuels Team has completed more than 70,000 acres of treatments to thin overstocked forests.
 TRPA streamlined the permit process to remove trees deemed hazardous for fire and allows Lake Tahoe’s seven fire districts to issue permits to remove trees for defensible space.
 TRPA also altered regulations to allow homeowners to remove small trees – those 14 inches in diameter or less – without any permit being necessary.
 These changes, along with others made by TRPA and Lahontan Water Board, simplified permitting without sacrificing environmental safeguards.